Revolution Around the World

 The trade agreements with European powers kept the foreign nations far from the court of the Celestial Empire.
 Through China’s intricately bureaucratic governmental system, the British East India Company was dealt with through one specific merchant guild on the island of Canton, where the British merchants were restricted to conducting all their business.
 Goods in China were produced for all parts of the British Empire, but colonists in the Americas generally did not trade directly with the Chinese due to mercantilist laws and regulations imposed by England since the 17th century.
 It would not be until after the Revolutionary War, in 1784, that an American merchant ship would begin independent trade with China for the new United States.

-Who were the key Chinese players in this story?
+Who were the famous Chinese people involved in the American Revolution?

 The key Chinese player in the Revolution was not a person but a commodity: tea.
 The financial needs of the British East India Company and the Empire were vast in the 1760s and 1770s due to the cost of the Seven Years’ War.
 In an effort to increase the profitability of the British East India Company, Parliament passed the Tea Act, authorizing merchants to bypass England and trade directly in the colonies, undercutting even the prices of smuggled tea and giving the East Indian Company (and its investors) a monopoly on the trade.
 This would lead to protests of the Act, culminating in the Boston Tea Party.